 Where's my nearest Health and Children's Centre?

 If you have already registered online, you can find your nearest Health and Children's Centre and view their timetable of activities from the Suffolk Family Services Directory website.
-Go to www.suffolk.gov.uk/fsd (To search use your postcode and select 'Children's Centres' from the drop down menu.)
+To search, use your postcode and select 'Children's Centres' from the drop down menu.

 For further information